A minimum monthly salary is guaranteed by law in the majority of EU countries, and a few are currently in negotiation to establish a pay scale.

 How the table was compiled

 The Kathimerini ran an article that stated the minimum gross salary for Greece was 626 euros*, but it gave no source and I could not verify this data independently.
-It also stated that the EU average was 1160 euros, although it’s clear that this only applies to the so-called “Big 15″ and does not reflect an average for all 27 member states, as it would be considerably lower if it did.
+It also stated that the EU average was 1160 euros, although it’s clear that this only applies to the so-called “Big 15″ and does not reflect an average for (the then) 27 member states, as it would be considerably lower if it did.